jpalastus/jpalastus.github.io/README.md

 An important part of my works is the use of **bioinspired algorithms** (mostly evolutionary or particles swarm algorithms) and **machine learning approaches** (e.g., ANNs, clustering, and manifold learning), combinig it with well know **classical and first principle calculations** software (both pakages like _LAMMPS_, _xTB_, and _ORCA_; and libraries like _PySCF_).

+Recently, I have been doing my research at SIMaP (Grenoble - FR) on the development of [machine learning functionals](https://doi.org/10.1021/acs.jctc.3c00600) to model systems with spin crossover via DFT.
+I work as a research engineer on the [DIAMOND project](https://diamond-diadem.github.io/), developping machine learning workflows with other material science researchers.

 * * *

 [NOTEBOOKS FOR **Solidification School 2024 - Théories, Outils et Applications**](https://github.com/jpalastus/Notebooks/tree/main/Oleron%20Solidification%20School%202024)